Archisman-Mridha/microservices-with-kubernetes-template/README.md

 ## Conventions

 - In RabbitMQ, if name of a queue is **profile**, that means, the messages in the queue will be consumed by the profile microservice.

+- Docker build commands are executed from the root of the project.